operator-framework/operator-controller/docs/Tasks/adding-a-catalog.md

----
-layout: default
-title: Adding a catalog of operators to the cluster
-nav_order: 1
-parent: Tasks
----

 Operator authors have the mechanisms to offer their product as part of a curated catalog of operators, that they can push updates to over-the-air (eg publish new versions, publish patched versions with CVEs, etc).
 Cluster admins can sign up to receive these updates on clusters, by adding the catalog to the cluster.
 When a catalog is added to a cluster, the kubernetes extension packages (operators, or any other extension package) in that catalog become available on cluster for installation and receiving updates.

 For example, the [k8s-operatorhub/community-operators](https://github.com/k8s-operatorhub/community-operators) is a catalog of curated operators that contains a list of operators being developed by the community.
 The list of operators can be viewed in [Operatorhub.io](https://operatorhub.io).
 This catalog is distributed as an image [quay.io/operatorhubio/catalog](https://quay.io/repository/operatorhubio/catalog?tag=latest&tab=tags) for consumption on clusters.